nginxinc/nginx-one-workshops/labs/lab5/readme.md

 "https://pkgs.nginx.com/plus/ubuntu jammy nginx-plus"
 ```

-Now we can do an upgrade:
+Now you can do an upgrade:

 ```bash
 sudo apt update